zkoss/zkdoc/zk_component_ref/Slider.md

 </tbody>
 </table>

-the scale mold is deprecated because designs are changed.
+{% include versionSince\| 7.0.0 %} the scale mold is deprecated because designs are changed.

 # Supported Children